wp-plugins/cleantalk-spam-protect/readme.txt

 = Check existing comments for spam =
 With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam comments.
 For use this function, go to WP Console->Comments->Find spam comments.

+= Check existing users for spam =
+With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam users.
+For use this function, go to WP Console->Users->Check for spam.

 = Low false/positive rate =
 This plugin uses multiple anti-spam tests to filter spam bots with lower false/positive rate as possible.
 Multiple anti-spam tests avoid false/positive blocks for real website visitors even if one of the tests failed.